JedS6391/Reddit.NET/docs/internals.md

 ## HTTP

-The client relies on the `IHttpClientFactory` abstraction[^1] to obtain `HttpClient` instance for all HTTP communication.
+The client relies on the `IHttpClientFactory` abstraction to obtain `HttpClient` instance for all HTTP communication.
 This ensures the pooling and lifetime of the underlying message handler is managed appropriately.

 All HTTP communication is performed asynchronously, making it clear which methods will perform a network request to obtain the data required.